IBM/kar/docs/kar-dev-hints.md

 ### Local Development - Running test cases

-The scripts in the `travis` directory are a good way execute test cases during development.
+The scripts in the `ci` directory are a good way execute test cases during development.

 ### Swagger API documentation